Police say Idaho dad killed neighbors over alleged indecent exposure by neighbor's oldest son

 BOISE, Idaho — (AP) — An Idaho father killed a neighboring family because he was upset that the neighbor’s 18-year-old son had reportedly exposed himself to the man’s children, a police document alleges.

-Majorjon Kaylor, 31, of Kellogg, is charged with four counts of first-degree murder in the Father's Day shooting in Kellogg, nearly 400 miles (644 kilometers) north of Boise.
+Majorjon Kaylor, 31, is charged with four counts of first-degree murder in the Father's Day shooting in Kellogg, nearly 400 miles (644 kilometers) north of Boise.

-Kaylor shot Kenneth Guardipee, 65; his daughter Kenna Guardipee, 41; and her youngest son, 16-year-old Aiken Smith, in the temple at close range, an Idaho State Police detective said in a probable cause affidavit that was released Tuesday evening.
-Smith’s older brother, 18-year-old Devin Smith, was shot multiple times in the head, according to the document.
+Kaylor shot and killed Kenneth Guardipee, 65; his daughter Kenna Guardipee, 41; and her sons 18-year-old Devin Smith and 16-year-old Aiken Smith, an Idaho State Police detective said in a probable cause affidavit that was released Tuesday evening.

-Kaylor and his wife, Kaylie Kaylor, told investigators that they were upset because Devin Smith had masturbated in front of his bedroom window in full view of the Kaylor's young daughters several days earlier.
-The families shared a duplex, and the girls were playing outside in the yard when the exposure allegedly occurred.
+Kaylor and his wife, Kaylie Kaylor, told investigators that they were upset because Devin Smith had exposed himself in front of his bedroom window in view of the Kaylors' young daughters several days earlier.
+The families shared a duplex, and the girls were playing in the yard when the exposure allegedly occurred.

 The alleged indecent exposure was reported to the police, and the police report was forwarded to the county prosecutor the same day so a criminal charge could be filed, Kellogg Police Chief Paul Twidt told The Associated Press on Tuesday.

-But on Sunday evening, the Kaylors had an argument with Kenna and Kenneth Guardipee over how the allegation was being handled.
-That's when Majorjon Kaylor allegedly shot both adults in the head before going inside the family's apartment to kill the two sons, according to probable cause affidavit.
+But on Sunday evening, the Kaylors argued with Kenna and Kenneth Guardipee over how the allegation was being handled.
+That's when Majorjon Kaylor shot both adults near their front door before going inside the family's apartment to kill the two sons, according to probable cause affidavit.

+Kenneth Guardipee’s brother, Russell, told Spokane, Washington, TV station KHQ that Kenneth helped his daughter raise the two boys, making sure that they made it to after-school events and doctor appointments.
+Devin Smith had some behavioral issues, Russell Guardipee said, but he did not provide details.

+A longtime family friend, Katy James, told The Spokesman-Review newspaper that Devin Smith struggled with a learning disability and had difficulty with social cues, but that he had worked hard to move past his issues.

-In a police interview after the shooting, Kaylie Kaylor said her husband had warned police that if if an indecent exposure were to happen again, that he “was going to take care of it, which she indicated she interpreted as more like beating someone up,” Idaho State Police Detective Justin Klitch wrote in the affidavit.
+After the shooting, Kaylie Kaylor told police that her husband had warned authorities that if if an indecent exposure were to happen again that he “was going to take care of it, which she indicated she interpreted as more like beating someone up,” Idaho State Police Detective Justin Klitch wrote in the affidavit.

 Kaylie Kaylor also said she and her husband had shared a meme that referred to Leon Gary Plauche, a father who shot a man suspected of abducting and sexually abusing his son in a Louisiana airport in 1984, according to the affidavit.
 The meme included a drawing of Plauche shooting the suspected abuser, along with the words "How to catch a predator."